winapps-org/winapps/README.md

 ./installer.sh --system --uninstall  # Remove all configured applications for the entire system
 ```

-## Common issues
-- **Black window**: This is a FreeRDP bug that sometimes comes up.
-Try restarting the application or rerunning the command.
-If that doesn't work, ensure you have `MULTIMON` disabled.

 ## Shout outs
 - Some icons pulled from
   - Fluent UI React - Icons under [MIT License](https://github.com/Fmstrat/fluent-ui-react/blob/master/LICENSE.md)